eparamasari/eparamasari/README.md

 😄 Current interests: AI for social good, climate change mitigation and adaptation research, environmental intelligence, renewable energy, and sustainability related data science projects

 🌱 As a lifelong learner with a growth mindset, I seek opportunities to learn new skills every day.
-Realizing the rising importance of big data in getting insights, telling stories, and finding solutions for environmental sustainability problems of the world, I continue to learn various things related to data science, machine learning, and artificial intelligence to explore how they can be leveraged for social good and sustainability enhancements.
+Realizing the rising importance of big data in getting insights, telling stories, and finding solutions for the world's problems, I continue to learn various things related to data science, machine learning, and artificial intelligence to explore how they can be leveraged for social good and sustainability enhancements.
 Attained a Nanodegree in Machine Learning Engineering with Microsoft Azure from Udacity, Microsoft certification as an Azure Data Scientist Associate, and a Data Science Professional Certificate from IBM, I also like learning about other topics, from design thinking to management.

 💬 Skills: